- Served as lead settlement counsel in a major dispute over drainage and environmental cleanup problems affecting a large shopping center tract.

 - Served as lead outside counsel overseeing litigation defense relating to alleged Australian Trade Practices Act claims brought against Apache Corporation involving hundreds of millions of dollars.

 - Less than one month before the 2015 trial, the plaintiff dropped his lawsuit and all claims in it.

 - Our client paid nothing.

-- Lead advocate in a major international arbitration matter in Dubai representing the owners of the one of the largest chains of hospitals in the Middle East
+- Served as lead advocate in a major international arbitration matter in Dubai representing the owners of the one of the largest chains of hospitals in the Middle East.

-- The matter settled in 2014 after only the second day of arbitration hearing – during my cross-examination of the opposing party’s CEO
+- The matter settled in 2014 after only the second day of the arbitration hearing – during my cross-examination of the opposing party’s CEO.

-- Settled confïdentially to the client’s strong satisfaction, including settlement of a related matter as well
+- It was settled confïdentially to the client’s strong satisfaction, including settlement of a related matter as well.

-- Lead counsel defending one Fortune 500 company against another Fortune 500 company in a major products liability dispute involving over $200 million
+- Served as lead counsel defending one Fortune 500 company against another Fortune 500 company in a major products liability dispute involving over $200 million.

-- Lead counsel for one of the largest energy companies in the United States in overseeing the defense of a criminal statutory fine prosecution in Australia over a major gas pipeline explosion
+- Served as lead counsel for one of the largest energy companies in the United States in overseeing the defense of a criminal statutory fine prosecution in Australia over a major gas pipeline explosion.

 - The matter involved an explosion of a major pipeline providing gas to Western Australian customers – including large mines and other plants.